syedalimohsinbukhari/pyMultiFit/README.md

 `pymultifit` is a library made specifically to tackle one problem, **fit the data with multiple fitters**.

-Current implementations include,
+Fitter implementations include,

 - `Gaussian` fitter,
 - `SkewedNormal` fitter,
 - `LogNormal` fitter, and
-- `Laplace` fitter.
+- `Laplace` fitter, and more.

 Additionally, it provides capabilities to generated n-modal data as well through its `generators` module.
 Along with this, the user can also generate probability distribution data using `distributions` module.